seantywork/seantywork/README.md

 - zoom-o

-&nbsp;&nbsp;&nbsp;&nbsp; This is to try to imitate Zoom as simple as possible, with some willing colleagues from my company.
+&nbsp;&nbsp;&nbsp;&nbsp; This is to try to mimic Zoom as simple as possible, with some willing colleagues from my company.

 ## Insignificant reference